 Too many people never live out their travel dreams because they have a fear of traveling solo.
 For many years I was one of those people.
 I finally realized that if I wanted to travel and see the world I would need to do it on my own.
-If you have the dream of travelling to Thailand and don’t have someone to go with you, it is well worth it to muster up the confidence and go it alone.
+If you have the dream of traveling to Thailand and don’t have someone to go with you, it is well worth it to muster up the confidence and go it alone.

-Solo Travel has it’s good and bad points – but for me the positive far outweigh the negatives.
+Solo Travel has it’s good and bad points – but for me, the positives far outweigh the negatives.
 If I was still waiting for a travel partner I would have missed ten years of amazing travel, experiences, and meeting new friends.
 You have the ability to travel how you like, see the sights you wish to see, eat when and where you want.
 You don’t need to worry about waiting for someone else running late and almost missing your plane or that person wanting to sleep in when you want to go out and see the sights.
 You have the freedom to go where you want and leave the Palace or Temple early when you’ve had enough.

 Traveling solo is a freeing experience and one that helps you learn about yourself while you are on the road.
 Adventuring halfway around the world on your own, figuring things out on your own, and dealing with any issues that come up builds confidence that few people will understand unless they do it themselves.
-After a few trips under your belt you may still get those initial butterflies before your trip begins, but you have the certainty that things are going to be just fine traveling on your own.
+After a few trips under your belt, you may still get those initial butterflies before your trip begins, but you have the certainty that things are going to be just fine traveling on your own.

 There are some downsides of traveling without someone.
 You are on your own trying to figure out directions or guidebooks, where to grab a taxi, or how to find your way back to the hotel if you get lost.
 You don’t have a ready companion to eat with or go to a show.
 If things go pear shape you are on your own to figure out a solution.
 None of these things are insurmountable, and can all be done alone.